fib-app

 , id

-represent a specific user, role
+which represent a specific user, role

-means that all users:
+represent all users:

 main body | describe | priority |